 There are two types of restarts: the Car Zero Time (CZT) restart and the Flying Start Truncate restart.
 The CZT restart is a specified time of day to which you add your car number in minutes to determine your proper restart time from that point.
 For example, if you are car #12 and the CZT is 3:30 pm, your restart time would be 3:42 pm.
-There are only two of these today; at the beginning and end of the Odometer Calibration Zone.
+There is only one of these today; at the beginning of the Odometer Calibration Zone.
 Your phone should ding just prior to your arrival at the CZT restart point, so that your restart time is shown on the app.

-A Flying Start Truncate restart allows you to restart whenever you are ready.
+A Flying Start Truncate (FST) restart allows you to restart whenever you are ready.
 When you are ready to start the next leg, drive up to and stop at the restart point as specified in the Route Instructions.
-Once you have set up (zero your trip odometer) and are ready to go, leave that point at the top of the next minute or at the next half minute.
-Approximately 0.1 mile beyond that restart point is a trigger point that will cause your Richta Competitor app to ding and announce your proper restart time.
+Once you have set up (zero your trip odometer) and are ready to go, leave that point at the top of the next minute or at the next half minute (We do not recommend using the half minute because it makes the arithmetic difficult with the jogularity times).
+Approximately 0.1 mile beyond that restart point is a trigger point that will cause your Richta Competitor app to ding and announce your official restart time.
 The Richta app takes note of the exact time that you passed the trigger point and then truncates that time to the previous whole minute or half minute.
 It is your responsibility to make sure that you use the restart time as specified in the Richta app for adding the jogularity times given in the instructions.
 That is the restart time that will be used to compute your score.
 If the restart time in the app varies from the time you had planned, you must adjust to the restart time in the app.
 The Route Instructions will specify which type of restart to use for each section.